Connecting philanthropy with community needs

 - Adherence to a sense of "community" that overrides individual interests and objectives.

 The Hampton Roads Community Foundation is among 30 community foundations in Virginia.
 We are accredited by the Council on Foundations for meeting its national standards for community foundations.
-We also maintain a four-star Charity Navigator rating and have a GuideStar gold rating.
+We also maintain a four-star Charity Navigator rating and have a GuideStar platinum rating.